jarekstrzele/obsidian_notes/_ Mobile/Kotlin/the complete Android 12 and Kotlin/2 Getting ready with Android Studio.md

 ## Example Counter App
 - add a button in the screen centre, but in the smartphone the button will be on the top, not in the centre
-- you can magically link the button and the label below (the magic icon) but better way is to do it yourself
+- you can magically link the button and the label below (the magic icon) but better way is to do it yourself ( four circle on the button icon with arrows)
 -